serengil/deepface/README.md

 ## Contribution

 Pull requests are welcome.
 You should run the unit tests locally by running [`test/unit_tests.py`](https://github.com/serengil/deepface/blob/master/tests/unit_tests.py).
 Please share the unit test result logs in the PR.
 Deepface is currently compatible with TF 1 and 2 versions.
+Change requests should satisfy those requirements both.

 ## Support